 - 1 packet instant fried noodle

-- 1 piece fish cake, slice in small pieces
+- 1 fish cake, sliced in small pieces

-- 2 stalk sawi (kai choy or Chinese mustard green), cut into small pieces about 2 inches
+- 2 stalks sawi (kai choy or Chinese mustard greens), cut into 2-inch pieces

-- 2 cup water, to boil the instant noodles
+- 2 cups water, to boil the instant noodles

-- 1 cup bean sprouts, washed and root removed
+- 1 cup bean sprouts, washed and roots removed

-- Boil the instant noodles with 2 cups water but without the spices and seasoning.
+- Boil the instant noodles with 2 cups water (do not add the spices and seasonings yet).
 Boil for about 2 minutes, then drain the water completely.
-Put aside the noodles while you prepare the other ingredients
+Set aside.

 - In a separate pot, boil the fish balls and fish cakes.
 Add salt to taste.
-After 3 minutes, add the sawi and bean sprouts and continue to boil for another minute.
+After 3 minutes, add the sawi (Chinese green mustard greens) and bean sprouts.
+Continue to boil for 1 minute.
 Then completely drain the water.

 Hi peach.
 Yup I am a Malaysian, just like you and we all love mee mamak.
 Thanks for dropping by.